Juno (mythology): Theological and comparative study

 The complexity of the figure of Juno has caused much uncertainty and debate among modern scholars.
-Some emphasize one aspect or character of the goddess, considering it as primary: the other ones would then be the natural and even necessary development of the first.
+Some emphasize one aspect or character of the goddess, considering it as primary; the other ones would then be the natural and even necessary development of the first.
 Palmer and Harmon consider it to be the natural vital force of youthfulness, Latte women's fecundity.
 These original characters would have led to the formation of the complex theology of Juno as a sovereign and an armed tutelary deity.

 Juno.
 Silver statuette, 1st–2nd century.

 Georges Dumézil on the other hand proposed the theory of the irreducibility and interdependence of the three aspects (sovereignty, war, fertility) in goddesses that he interprets as an original, irreducible structure as hypothesised in his hypothesis of the trifunctional ideology of the Indoeuropeans.
 While Dumézil's refusal of seeing a Greek influence in Italic Junos looks difficult to maintain in the light of the contributions of archaeology, his comparative analysis of the divine structure is supported by many scholars, as M. Renard and J. Poucet.
-His theory purports that while male gods incarnated one single function, there are female goddesses who make up a synthesis of the three functions, as a reflection of the ideal of woman's role in society.
-Even though such a deity has a peculiar affinity for one function, generally fertility, i. e. the third, she is nevertheless equally competent in each of the three.
+His theory purports that while male gods incarnate a single function, there are female goddesses who make up a synthesis of the three functions, as a reflection of the ideal of women's role in society.
+Even though such a deity has a peculiar affinity for one function, generally fertility, i. e., the third, she is nevertheless equally competent in each of the three.

-As concrete instances Dumézil makes that of Vedic goddess Sarasvatī and Avestic Anāhīta.
-Sarasvati as river goddess is first a goddess of the third function, of vitality and fertility associated to the deities of the third function as the Aśvin and of propagation as Sinīvalī.
+As concrete instances, Dumézil makes that of Vedic goddess Sarasvatī and Avestic Anāhīta.
+Sarasvati, as river goddess, is first a goddess of the third function, of vitality and fertility associated with the deities of the third function as the Aśvins and of propagation as Sinīvalī.
 She is the mother and on her rely all vital forces.
 But at the same time she belongs to the first function as a religious sovereign: she is pure, she is the means of purifications and helps the conceiving and realisation of pious thoughts.
 Lastly she is also a warrior: allied with the Maruts she annihilates the enemies and, sole among female goddesses, bears the epithet of the warrior god Indra, vṛtraghnỉ, destroyer of oppositions.
 She is the common spouse of all the heroes of the Mahābhārata, sons and heirs of the Vedic gods Dharma, Vāyu, Indra and of the Aśvin twins.
 Though in hymns and rites her threefold nature is never expressed conjointly (except in Ṛg Veda VI 61, 12:: triṣadásthā having three seats).